 2. English Is An Unofficial Second Language:

 Although many travelers have learned some Thai before coming to Thailand, the majority of tourists have studied none and can't even say "hello" or "thank you" in the local language.
-This doesn't matter, because all young people have learned many years of English in school, and all people in the tourist industry including policemen, public servants, hotel and restaurant workers, and persons in the entertainment industries can speak passable survival English.
-It isn't even necessary to know how to read Thai because most signs are in both Thai and English.
+This doesn't matter, because all young people have learned many years of English in school, and all people in the tourist industry including policemen, public servants, hotel and restaurant workers, and persons in the entertainment industry can speak passable survival English.
+It isn't even necessary to know how to read Thai because many signs are in both Thai and English.

 3. Ease of Getting A Retirement Visa:

 To be eligible for a retirement visa, a foreigner must be at least 50 years of age.
 The major requirement is that a person shows evidence of income as a means of financial support while living in Thailand.
 This is because a non-Thai citizen is prohibited from working while holding a retirement visa.
 The proof of income can be in the form of showing a deposit of 800,000 Thai baht (about $26,500 U.S. dollars) in a Thai bank that has been sitting in the bank for at least seven months a year.
 If one does not have all of this money to deposit into a Thai bank, the retiree must show evidence that a combination of his or her savings and a monthly pension of approximately $2,000 U.S. dollars equaling $26,500 sits in a Thai bank.
 Other requirements include a medical check for AIDS and covid-19, police clearance from one's home country, and a passport that is still valid for one year.